 This information comes from personal observations I’ve made watching my own family, so it might not be true for everyone.
 If you suspect any of your children might have ADHD, talk about it with a qualified mental healthcare professional.

-9 Symptoms of ADHD Behavior in Homeschoolers
+9 Symptoms of ADHD Behavior in Girls

 If your kids show the following symptoms, they just might be exhibiting classic ADHD behavior without you realizing it.

-Your Child Always Gets Caught
+Your Daughter Always Gets Caught

 You know these kids.
 These kids have what seems like the worst luck.